• Skip to main content

 Finally, after you both know what you want, you must communicate this to each other to reach an understanding.
 You enter into negotiations to determine how to maximize the resolution for the greater good of both of you.

-The challenge with this is no one knows themselves perfectly.
+The challenge with this is no one knows their self perfectly.
 Once you move closer to another, all kinds of fears can surface.
+They all center around acceptance or rejection.
+There are ways to make intimacy easier or make it impossible.

 Matt Pavlik